web-auth/doc/migration/from-v5.x-to-v6.0.md

 #### `webauthn.client_override_policy`

 Build a `ClientOverridePolicy` inline in the controller and attach it to the helper.
+5.4 ships a typed `ClientOverrideRule` value object that makes the call site much clearer than the legacy nested-array form (both shapes stay supported as first-class APIs):

 ```yaml
 # Before (deprecated)